kaloyanpenev/cpp-wasm-template/README.md

 - `test/` — GoogleTest example and CTest wiring.
 - `cmake/` — shared options, warnings, sanitizers, cache, static analysis, and Emscripten configuration.
 - `web/` — Vite app that loads the generated WASM module and shows console output/status.
-- `build-wasm.sh` — helper script to configure and build the Emscripten target.
+- `web/build-wasm.sh` — helper script to configure and build the Emscripten target.
+- `web/run-wasm.sh` — helper script to locally run the built WASM module with the web UI.
 - `run-clang-format.sh` — helper script to run clang-format on all C++ files in the current directory.
 - `run-clang-format.bat` — helper script to invoke run-clang-format.sh on Windows.
 Requires path to clang-format.exe passed in as first arg.